DavidCEllis/SplitGuides/readme.md

 * "Livesplit Server Port" should match the value for "Server Port" in Livesplit's own settings
   * This is `16834` by default

-## Alternative installs ##

-### Zipapp ###

-There is now an experimental Python 'zipapp' build available for both the desktop and server versions of SplitGuides.
-If you have Python 3.10 or later (preferably 3.12) installed you can try downloading and running `SplitGuides_v<VERSION>.pyz` from the same releases page.

-This will download and install the dependencies into a cache folder when first run which will be reused on subsequent launches.
-If dependencies don't change between releases of SplitGuides they won't be re-downloaded on update which should make updates smaller.

-### Python Wheel (not recommended) ###

-There is also a Python Wheel provided of the application which can be installed into a virtual environment for those familiar with Python virtual environments.

 ## SplitGuides Server ##

 Included is a separate server version which launches a (local) webhost so you can view the notes on another device on your local network.

 Launch **splitguides_server.exe** to start the service.
 A settings dialog will appear